 This project aims to develop a clearer understanding of the concept of generation, and how it can be most constructively used in public policy to support the wellbeing of individuals and communities across the life course.

 By embedding close collaboration with the Centre for Parenting Culture Studies, and Third Sector organisations British Pregnancy Advisory Service (BPAS) and International Longevity Centre (ILC), we will pool knowledge from academics, charities, and think-tanks working with the concept from birth to older age, co-producing recommendations for future research and policy.

-The network will be developed via three sequential workshops:
+The network will be developed via a series of sequential workshops:

 Workshop 1, Generations in the family and the problem of ‘parenting’

 What is passed down through successive generations?
 This question encompasses a wide range of disciplinary concerns, from biological reproduction to the reproduction of cultural norms and social problems.
 Paper presentations theorising diachronic generations will include those on historical and literary sources, tracing how parental and familial relationships have changed over the past 200 years.
 Discussion of these will be followed by an exploration of the significance of diachronic generations to cultural and policy debates about reproduction and parenting, and their relationship to individual and community wellbeing.

 Workshop 2, Generational identities, and the problem of ‘presentism’